 RELATED STORY: Visit the National Museum of Wildlife Art

 When the sun sets in the Tetons, it’s a take-your-breath-away experience.
 Here are some of our favorite spots for watching the sun sink beneath the horizon and behind the dramatic Teton Range.

-Curtis Canyon.
+Curtis Canyon Overlook.
 Located close to the town of Jackson and reachable via the National Elk Refuge Road, this gem of a sunset viewing spot is part the Bridger-Teton National Forest.

 Mormon Row.
-The Mormon Row Historical District is home to the Moulton Barn, the most photographed barn in Wyoming.
-Sunsets there usually include bison from the Kelly herd, and only add to the jaw-dropping scenery.
+The Mormon Row Historic District is home to the Moulton Barn, the most photographed barn in Wyoming.
+Sunsets there can include bison from the Kelly herd, and only add to the jaw-dropping scenery.
 Drive north from Jackson on Hwy 191 past Moose Junction and turn right onto Antelope Flats Road.

 Dornan’s.
-Whether you’re inside Dornan’s Pizza, Pasta Company or sitting on its upstairs deck, or enjoying a chuck wagon meal on a picnic table, you’ll have a front row seat to watch the sun’s final hurrah of the today.
+Whether you’re inside Dornan’s Pizza, Pasta Company or sitting on its upstairs deck, or enjoying a chuck wagon meal on a picnic table, you’ll have a front-row seat to watch the sun’s final hurrah of the day.